* This is the Professional Version. *

 During the 2nd wk of symptoms, either defervescence occurs and patients begin recovery, or patients develop fatal multiple organ failure.
 Recovery is prolonged and may be complicated by recurrent hepatitis, uveitis, transverse myelitis, and orchitis.
-Mortality ranges from 25 to 90% (higher with Ebola virus infection, averaging about 59%).
+Mortality ranges from 25 to 90%.

-Marburg or Ebola virus infection is suspected in patients with bleeding tendencies, fever, other symptoms consistent with early Ebola virus infection, and travel from endemic areas.
-The CDC has issued an algorithm and guidelines for evaluating travelers returning from endemic areas (see Algorithm for Evaluation of the Returned Traveler and Think Ebola: Early recognition ).
+Marburg or Ebola virus infection is suspected in patients with bleeding tendencies, fever, other symptoms consistent with early filovirus infection, and travel from endemic areas.
+The CDC has issued an algorithm and guidelines for evaluating travelers returning from endemic areas (see Algorithm for Evaluation of the Returned Traveler and Think Ebola: Early recognition).
 A similar approach can be used if Marburg virus is suspected.

-The WHO has also issued guidelines regarding the 2014 Ebola outbreak in West Africa ( WHO Statement).
+The WHO has also issued guidelines regarding the 2014 Ebola outbreak in West Africa (WHO Ebola situation reports: Archive).

 Cases should be discussed with public health authorities, who can assist in all facets of management, including

 Testing includes CBC, routine blood chemistries, liver function and coagulation tests, and urinalysis.
 Diagnostic tests include ELISA and RT-PCR.
 The gold standard is detection of characteristic virions with electron microscopy of infected tissue (especially liver) or blood.